Back to Work Employer Incentive Payments — QLD, 2025-26

 What's Funded

-Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, disability-inclusive employment, and eligible Queensland apprenticeships or traineeships in eligible Queensland local government areas and regions.Expected Outcomes
+Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, disability-inclusive employment, and eligible Queensland apprenticeships or traineeships in eligible Queensland local government areas and regions.Before you apply

 Employers create and maintain ongoing jobs for eligible unemployed Queensland residents, including youth, people with disability, and apprentices or trainees, with sustained employment outcomes.Key Information